Bob Newhart: 1972–1978: The Bob Newhart Show

-In the last episode of the fifth season, not only was Bob's wife, Emily, pregnant, but his receptionist, Carol, was, too.
+In the last episode of the fifth season, not only was Bob's wife Emily, pregnant, but his receptionist Carol was, too.
 In the first show of the sixth season, Bob revealed his dream of the pregnancies and that neither Emily nor Carol was really pregnant.

-Marcia Wallace spoke of Newhart's amiable nature on set:

-He's very low key, and he didn't want to cause trouble.
+Marcia Wallace spoke of Newhart's amiable nature on set: "He's very low key, and he didn't want to cause trouble.
 I had a dog by the name of Maggie that I used to bring to the set.
-And whenever there was a line that Bob didn't like—he didn't want to complain too much—so, he'd go over, get down on his hands and knees, and repeat the line to the dog, which invariably yawned; and he'd say, "See, I told you it's not funny!"
+And whenever there was a line that Bob didn't like—he didn't want to complain too much—so, he'd go over, get down on his hands and knees, and repeat the line to the dog, which invariably yawned; and he'd say, "See, I told you it's not funny!".
 Wallace also commented on the show's lack of Emmy recognition: "People think we were nominated for many an Emmy, people presume we won Emmys, all of us, and certainly Bob, and certainly the show.
 Nope, never!"
 Newhart discontinued the series in 1978 after six seasons and 142 episodes.
 Wallace said of its ending, "It was much crying and sobbing.
 It was so sad.
 We really did get along.
 We really had great times together."

-Of Newhart's other long-running sitcom, Newhart, Wallace said:

-But some of the other great comedic talents who had a brilliant show, when they tried to do it twice, it didn't always work.
+Of Newhart's other long-running sitcom Newhart, Wallace said: "But some of the other great comedic talents who had a brilliant show, when they tried to do it twice, it didn't always work.
 And that's what... but like Bob, as far as I'm concerned, Bob is like the Fred Astaire of comics.
 He just makes it look so easy, and he's not as in-your-face as some might be.
-And so, you just kind of take it for granted, how extraordinarily funny and how he wears well.
+And so, you just kind of take it for granted, how extraordinarily funny and how he wears well."
 She was later reunited with Newhart twice, once in a reprise of her role as Carol on Murphy Brown in 1994, and on an episode of Newhart's short-lived sitcom, George & Leo, in 1997.

-Newhart
+Although primarily a television star, Newhart appeared in a number of popular films, beginning with the 1959 war story Hell Is for Heroes (where he did his one-sided telephone act in a bunker).
+In 1968, Newhart played an annoying software specialist in the film Hot Millions.
+His films include 1970's Alan Jay Lerner musical On a Clear Day You Can See Forever, the 1971 Norman Lear comedy Cold Turkey, Mike Nichols's war satire Catch-22, the 1977 Disney animated feature The Rescuers and its 1990 sequel The Rescuers Down Under as the voice of Bernard, and he played the president of the United States in the comedy First Family (1980).